maxjoseph22/plucker_app/README.md

 - PostgreSQL - Database for storing bird sightings
 - Hypercorn -ASGI server to run async Flask
 - asyncio -	Enables concurrency in Python/Flask

+## Contributors

+- Max Joseph
+- Doug Fairfield
+- Russell Coles
+- Ben Cole
+- Alberto Tobarra
+- John Hertility

+This was our final group project at Makers Academy—thanks to all contributors, mentors, and the Makers community for the support!